MarcoJ03rgensen/NarrativeOS/README.md

 ## Google Drive Integration

 To enable cloud sync, the application uses a default configuration.
 If you are hosting this yourself, you may need to configure your own Google Cloud Project credentials in the code.

+## License

+**Copyright (c) 2025 Marco Birkedahl Jørgensen.
+All Rights Reserved.**

+This project is proprietary software.
+Unauthorized copying, modification, distribution, or use of this file, via any medium, is strictly prohibited.
+The software is provided "as is" without warranty of any kind.